 Although it fairs well in commercial jet cockpits and delivers excellent performance in that environment, it is simply not designed to handle the noises a piston engine aircraft makes.

-The manufacturer is very clear about this caveat, which means that the model is unsuitable for student pilots still in training.
+The manufacturer is very clear about this caveat, which means the model is unsuitable for student pilots still in training.

 Number 3: Model H10 – 13.4